patterns-app/patterns-devkit/README.md

 formats and storage engines, and provides conversion and i/o between them while maintaining byte-perfect consistency -- to the extent possible for given formats and storages.

-### Functions
+### DataFunctions

-Data `functions` are the core computational unit of snapflow.
+Data `datafunctions` are the core computational unit of snapflow.
 They are pure functions that operate on `datablocks` and are added as nodes to a function graph, linking one node's output to another's input via `streams`.
-Functions are written in python or sql.
+DataFunctions are written in python or sql.

-Functions may consume (or "reference") zero or more inputs, and may emit zero or more output streams.
+DataFunctions may consume (or "reference") zero or more inputs, and may emit zero or more output streams.
-Functions can also take parameters.
+DataFunctions can also take parameters.
 Inputs (upstream nodes) and parameters (configuration) are inferred automatically from a function's type annotations -- the type of input, whether required or optional, and what schemas/types are expected.